 The blowoff panels atop the ammunition stowage in the turret bustle allowed the conflagration caused by detonating ammunition to vent into the air away from the crew.
 This tank has been retrofitted with a turret bustle stowage rack.

 The turret bustle and hull ammunition stowage racks are drawn here.
-The bustle ready stowage incorporated standard racks, four swing tubes, and a four-round rotary rack.
+The bustle ready stowage incorporated fourteen standard racks, four swing tubes, and a four-round rotary rack.
+The semi-ready stowage accommodated a further twenty-two rounds.
 A rotating disc on the tube allowed the loader to keep track of which ammunition type was which; the disc was rotated so that a letter indicating the ammunition type was at the top (S for sabot; B for beehive; P for high-explosive, plastic; and H for high-explosive antitank).
 1. Ready ammunition compartment.
 2. Semi-ready ammunition compartment.
 3. Hull ammunition compartment.
 9. Rotary rack.
-(Picture from TM 9-2350-255-10-2.)
+(Picture from TM 9-2350-255-10-2 C3.)

 Once the stowage basket was introduced, it was commonly retrofitted to earlier tanks.
 The mount for the crosswind sensor can be seen in the lower left, while a fuel filler is at the corner of the hull in the opposite corner.